1. Bareknuckle BBQ

 The precinct is a global mashup; a mix of stores with international influences including Ya Bon French bakery and Cupple café, organic food shop Cornucopia, French artisan chocolatier La Petite Chocolat, handmade gift store Coco & Co, independent bookseller Little Red Bookshop and relaxed neighbourhood lounge bar, the Common Room.

-Hawke’s Bay is not short on wineries – there are more than 70 to visit – and one of the loveliest is Te Awa, on the outskirts of Hastings in the Gimblett Gravels wine growing district.
+Hawke’s Bay is not short on wineries – there are more than 70 to visit – and one of the loveliest is Villa Maria, on the outskirts of Hastings in the Gimblett Gravels wine growing district.

-Te Awa has a cellar door for wine tasting – check out the winery cat who makes himself at home reclined on the counter – but it’s the winery restaurant that is the star of the show, with a casual vibe that belies its gastronomic pedigree.
+Villa Maria has a cellar door for wine tasting, but it’s the winery restaurant that is the star of the show, with a casual vibe that belies its gastronomic pedigree.

 Run by popular chef Stephen Tindall, the restaurant is relaxed, with rustic chandeliers, concrete floors and floor-to-ceiling glass, all framed by a backdrop of lush vineyard and vast lawn.